mobotsar/stratagem/meta/design_notes.md

 For convenience reasons, we probably want to allow violations of m's continuity requirement in the specification of operators.
 This requires a transformation of the given precedence grammar to render the precedences continuous before it's passed to m.
 That's not hard, just something to keep in mind.

 ### Whitespace

 This is separate but related.
 It's possible that some operator (lambda application, juxtaposition, for example) may be most naturally defined with whitespace as a terminal.
 However, the L interpreter should be whitespace insensitive whenever possible, for convenience reasons.
-Consider solutions that satisfy both requirements (a flag and boundary-marking approach seems reasonable).
+Consider solutions that satisfy both requirements (a flag and mark approach seems reasonable).

+I intend to lex the source before passing it to `GLL`, so this sensitive sensitivity could probably be handled in the lexer.
+The trouble with these dual goals is that most general aproaches become to difficult to reason about with respect to ambiguity in the parsing machinery.
+One possible solution is to only allow whitespace terminals a intermediate terminals of closed productions.
+In principle, it would be possible to allow them between other terminals in operators of any class, since the basis of the distfix extension of `m` is that any closed symbol sequence can be treated like an atomic expression (AE from the paper) when it comes to questions of ambiguity (whether I actually do that depeneds on how much of a pain in the ass it shapes up to be).
+I can't just do a normal stack-based thing where I track what operator context is active at each token, because operators need not have unique terminators, so this could take some thought.
+It might not be possible.

+Alternatively, I could modify the either the input or the output of `m` to be whitespace insensitive where appropriate.
+This definitely _is_ possible, but could potentially be a little more work (especially in the testing department).
+All the same, because this is the approach that I favor at the moment, since I know I can do it.
+Modification of the precedence grammar is probably easier than futzing about with a generated cfg.
+You still can't define the standary lambda syntax as a distfix grammar, but this gets you closer.
+Let's go with this.

+### A quick note

+Don't try to do some weird shit where users can specialize their operators' holes to terms in specific forms.
+That's very complicated for essentially zero gain, as the basic calculus already provides all they need (which is the whole point).
+New binding syntax easily wraps the existing binding construct.

 ### Display of atoms in final results of evaluation